web-deps/odom/docs/conditionals.md

 When set to true, the media changes are watched and if the media matches, the specified action is performed.
 Setting this value to false means the media query will be checked once and thus the action specified run once if the query matches.
 The default value is `true`.

 > Note: <br />
-> You can put any number of conditions in the array, but there can be only one media query.
+> You can put any number of boolean conditions in the array, but there can be only one media query.
 All values used for `props` and `data`, and the value returned by `methods` must must be `boolean`.

 ## Loading